 GSA has determined, and the DC State Historic Preservation Office has concurred, that the J. Edgar Hoover Building is not eligible under Criteria Consideration G for listing in the National Register of Historic Places.
 Section 106 consultation will evaluate the potential for effects to adjacent and nearby National Register-listed properties, including the Pennsylvania Avenue National Historic Site.

-- J. Edgar Hoover Building_Determination of Eligibility_SHPO Concurrence
+- J. Edgar Hoover Building DC SHPO Concurrence with Determination of Eligibility

 - Federal Register Notice of Intent (Public Notice) Page 1 and Page 2